virshu/AwsDevGuru/Elastic_Beanstalk/README.md

-# AWS Developer Associate - Elastic Beanstalk
+# AWS Developer - Elastic Beanstalk
 AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.

 ## CLI Command Examlpes